 The aim of the Year 7 introductory course is to stimulate students' interest in French speaking countries and to introduce students to French through simple language activities designed to develop skills in listening, speaking, reading and writing.
-The innovative textbook Touché 1 is used

-As a lively, communicative approach is taken, students are encouraged to use the language in individual tasks (e.g. preparing a word document with photos) and group situations (dialogues, surveys etc).
-During the course, students share in French cultural experiences and a traditional French breakfast is enjoyed.
+As a lively, communicative approach is taken, students are encouraged to use the language in individual tasks (e.g. preparing a word document with photos) and group situations (e.g. dialogues).
+During the course, students share in French cultural experiences and a traditional French pastry is enjoyed.